20+ Things to Do With Your Family in Knoxville, TN

 • There is a parking garage directly in front of Cruze Farm’s downtown location.

-• They sell merchandise and fresh milk for you to purchase.
+• They sell merchandise and fresh milk.

-Address: 445 S Gay St #3, Knoxville, TN 37902
+Address: 445 South Gay Street, Suite 105, Knoxville, TN

-Visit Cruze Farm’s Website for more details.
+Visit Cruze Farm’s website for more details.

 Tennesse Theatre